 Published annually, this guidance is for organisations who wish to voluntarily monitor and report greenhouse gas emissions for their New Zealand operations.
 It encourages best practice in greenhouse gas monitoring and reporting and supports voluntary greenhouse gas reporting initiatives.
 It endorses the referenced reporting frameworks such as The GHG Protocol, and provides information (emission factors and methods) to enable organisations to apply them.

-In December 2009, the Ministry for the Environment published the Fifth National Communication Under the United Nations Framework Convention on Climate Change.
-The Fifth National Communication included projections of emissions and removals out to 2020 from each of the six main sectors – Agriculture, Energy, Industrial Processes, Solvents, Waste, and Land Use, Land-Use Change and Forestry.
-It projected removals from New Zealand forests under the Convention, as well as projecting removals from Article 3.3 forests under the Kyoto Protocol.
-These projections are reported in Chapter Five of the Fifth National Communication.
+In December 2013, the Ministry for the Environment published the Sixth National Communication under the United Nations Framework Convention on Climate Change.
+The Sixth National Communication includes projections of emissions and removals out to 2030 from each of the six main sectors – agriculture, energy, industrial processes, solvents, waste, and land use/ land-use change and forestry.
+These projections are reported in Chapter Five.